Bestsellers — Paperback Nonfiction

 - Heaven is for real by Todd Burpo with Lynn Vincent

-A boy's encounter with Jesus and the angels.
+A young boy's encounter with Jesus and the angels.

-- Lone survivor by Marcus Luttrell and Patrick Robinson
+- Lone survivor by Marcus Luttrell with Patrick Robinson

 A harrowing Navy SEALs operation.